-Although if you are a little hesitant, don’t worry… we were too.
+If you are a little hesitant about travelling to Punta Cana or the Dominican Republic with kids, don’t worry… we were too.
 You see, it was never on our list of places to visit.
 Especially not travelling to Punta Cana with a toddler!
-We hadn’t even heard of it a year earlier, but by luck it became a destination we got to experience and can now look back fondly at the family memories made!

 Here are our best tips, recommendations and attractions for visiting Punta Cana with children!

 There are many international airline carriers that travel to and from Punta Cana each week, so you will have plenty of options for your trip.
-We had no issue at all with Delta and actually found them to be a great airline during our experience.
+We had no issue with Delta and found them to be a great airline during our experience.

 Once you arrive at Punta Cana International Airport, be prepared for a bit of chaos.
-There are taxi drivers and private transport companies everywhere once you make your way into the main foyer area towards the exit.
-It is kind of nuts!
+There are taxi drivers and private transport companies everywhere once you make your way into the main foyer area towards the exit and they all want your business!

 Getting Around Punta Cana